p4-team/ctf/2019-09-07-trendmicro-quals/combo300/README.md

 # Combo 300

-We were given a link to a repository with potentially suspicious content: `https://github.com/HelmutVonSay/explorer`.
+We were given a link to the repository with potentially suspicious content: `https://github.com/HelmutVonSay/explorer`.
 Unfortunately, repository was removed and nowhere forked nor archived.

-We've noticed that related account has two another projects and one of them has 10 stargazers, regardless of the fact that it is a:
+We've noticed that related account has two another projects and one of them has 10 stargazers, regardless of the fact that it is:

-* fork of another repository ([Hoaxr/DekkCrypt](https://github.com/Hoaxr/DekkCrypt), latest commit from 2016)
+* a fork of another repository ([Hoaxr/DekkCrypt](https://github.com/Hoaxr/DekkCrypt), latest commit from 2016)
-* the only change is single commit with added pretty laconic `README.md` file
+* the only change is a single commit with added pretty laconic `README.md` file
 * HelmutVonSay's fork has more stargazers than original repo

 All stargazers joined Github on the same time as HelmutVonSay (15-16 Aug 2019).
-All ten accounts have been pushed single repository `demo` on their accounts and starred around 50 other (mostly popular) repositories.
+All ten accounts have pushed single repository `demo` on their accounts and starred around 50 other (mostly popular) repositories.
 After looking at these accounts, we've found that another jointly starred repository is [loyza0/agent](https://github.com/loyza0/agent).

 Repository contained few files: